 Panthers' Owen Tippett: Proceeding cautiously with undisclosed injury

-Tippett (undisclosed) will go through morning skate but is unlikely to play in his next game for Team Canada in the World Junior Summer Showcase, Mike Morreale of NHL.com reports.
+Tippett (undisclosed) will go through morning skate but is unlikely to play in the next game for Team Canada at the World Junior Summer Showcase, Mike Morreale of NHL.com reports.

-The Panthers' top prospect is battling an undisclosed injury, which has prompted Team Canada's coach, Dom Ducharme, to take a cautious route with him.
-Tippett will likely go through morning skate, but won't be exposed to game action until he's a full-go.
+The Panthers' top prospect is battling an unknown injury, which has prompted Team Canada's coach, Dom Ducharme, to take the cautious route with him.
+Tippett will likely go through morning skate, but he won't be exposed to game action until he's full-go.

 CBS Sports Shop